airamhr9/citrine/README.md

 ## Planned features

 This could come either before or after the above features.
-This list is also subject to change, check the issues page for a more precise state.
+This list is also subject to change, check the issues page for a more precise context.

 - [ ] GraphQL support
 - [ ] DEV UI